Dorje Shugden controversy: Tsem Tulku Rinpoche on ending the ban

-Tsem Tulku Rinpoche, ordained at 22 by the 14th Dalai Lama, stood against the position of the Central Tibetan Administration in the Dorje Shugden controversy, and built the world's largest Dorje Shugden statue.
+Tsem Tulku Rinpoche (1965–2019), ordained at 22 by the 14th Dalai Lama, stood against the position of the Central Tibetan Administration in the Dorje Shugden controversy, and built the world's largest Dorje Shugden statue.

 In February 2018, Tsem Rinpoche wrote:

-In April 2019, he penned an article titled Dalai Lama Says We Can Practise Dorje Shugden Finally!
+In April 2019, a few months before his death, Tsem Rinpoche penned an article titled Dalai Lama Says We Can Practise Dorje Shugden Finally!
 In it, he writes, "His Holiness the Dalai Lama has compassionately shown a change in approach to the Dorje Shugden situation, and we are grateful for this...The gravity and levity of His Holiness the Dalai Lama’s announcements is very, very deep and also transcends everything."
 Rinpoche points to a 2016 video showing comments made by the Dalai Lama, as well as an article in Phayul.com from the same year, and an article on the Dalai Lama's website, all of which he summarized thusly: